borntofrappe/Practice-Front-End-Web-Development/D3 Practice/README.md

 - [Side by Side Column Chart](https://codepen.io/borntofrappe/full/YRGRQq/).
 Multiple columns displaying the rise in taxes since 2013.

+- [Single Line Chart Time Series](https://codepen.io/borntofrappe/full/jQVmMW/).
+A line chart for the price of a barrel of oil.
+In dollars and potentially in euros by swapping a couple of values.

 ## Development notes

 A few thoughts jotted down while developing the application.